Jpark4337/Think_Dirty_Ingredient_Clearner_API/Read_me.md

 Iteration: 1

-Outcome: I had to understand what is going on so that I can explain what I have done and read the code and what each codes are.
+Change log: I had to understand what is going on so that I can explain what I have done and read the code and what each codes are.
 For example, I realized gitignore file is preventing the venv file to be uploaded to Github as they are too big file to be pushed into Github

 ### Prompt v3